checkdam/checkdam.github.io/_posts/2025-06-09-total-climate-stability-10-years.md

 ![tarunbharatsangh.in](https://tarunbharatsangh.in/wp-content/uploads/2023/03/Water-Conservation-38.jpg.webp)

-Science and pdfs are all good but you can experienced directly the effects of water.
+You can directly experience the effects of water.
 - Compare burning your feet on hot sand at the beach vs walking barefoot in the woods or in a meadow.
 - Try starting a fire with wet wood.
 - Sit in the hot sun for an hour and then in the shade of a tree.